segor/SslCertBinding.Net/README.md

 # SslCertBinding.Net
-SslCertBinding.Net is a library for .NET and Windows and provides a simple API to add, remove or retrieve bindings between a https port and a SSL certificate.
+SslCertBinding.Net is a library for .NET Framework and Windows and provides a simple API to add, remove or retrieve bindings between a https port and a SSL certificate.

 This library can be considered as a programmatic alternative to Windows command line tools `netsh http show|add|delete sslcert` or `httpcfg query|set|delete ssl`.